 - Absolute Power had Prentiss-McCabe clients interviewed by people like BBC Breakfast's Dermot Murnaghan and Newsnight's Kirsty Wark ... but a No Celebrities Were Harmed version of Jeremy Paxman, since they were blackmailing "Jonathan Crossman" to give their client an easy interview.

-- House of Cards had appearances by Angela Rippon in the first series, reporting on Henry Collingridge's ascendency to Prime Minister and the Conservative Party's leadership contest following his resignation.
+- House of Cards (UK) had appearances by Angela Rippon in the first series, reporting on Henry Collingridge's ascendency to Prime Minister and the Conservative Party's leadership contest following his resignation.

 - This is the main reason Ghostwatch managed to fuck with so many viewers — every anchor was a well-known BBC newscaster.